marick/lens2/mostly_words/tutorial04-missing.md

 # Missing and nil values

-In Elixir, a `nil` sometimes means "there was nothing there" and sometimes "there was something there, specifically `nil`.
+In Elixir, a `nil` sometimes means "there is nothing here" and sometimes "there is something here, specifically `nil`.

     iex> Map.get(%{a: nil}, :a)
     nil